Pest Issues

 Damages cluster flies cause

-Other than a nuisance, cluster flies don’t cause any trouble or damages.
+Other than a nuisance, cluster flies don’t cause any trouble or damage.
 The structure of your home is safe, and you won’t get a fly colony in your home, as cluster flies have to be outside in order to reproduce.

 When they’re big in numbers, cluster flies tend to gather on windows and inside ceiling lights.
 They are generally attracted to lights and warmth but don’t cause damage.